Starholme/ATR2/README.md

   - Navigate to Cluster Root
   - Create the configuration
   - `npx clusterioctl slave create-config --name local --generate-token`
+  - Update the 'public_address' in config-slave.json to match your DNS name or IP address

 ### Configure a remote slave
 TODO